o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 The other option is to release your game plus the **O3DE Editor** and all of its tools, which is is a **non-monolithic** build.
 This is not recommended since the size of all these tools combined will be much larger than the **monolithic** build.

-A source engine supports non-monolithic projects by default.
+Building from a source engine supports non-monolithic projects by default.
 As detailed in [Prerequisites](#prerequisites), you should have already created a Visual Studio project for your project and registered your project to your engine.

 To build your non-monolithic project for release, use CMake to invoke Visual Studio builder.
 Specify the `INSTALL` target and `release` configuration.